caelum/vraptor4/README.md

 ##Downloading directly or using it through Maven

-For a quick start, you can use this snippet it your maven POM:
+For a quick start, you can use this snippet in your maven POM and [configure prerequisites dependencies](http://www.vraptor.org/en/docs/dependencies-and-prerequisites/):

 ```xml
 <dependency>